Skip to content

 for i in 1::10 do

-// Create a closure that captures the current value of i:
+// Create a closure capturing i's current value

 let closure = () => i;